 What is the easiest tech job to get?

 The technical support specialist role is a common position to consider among the many basic tech jobs available.
 These specialists provide support to customers by answering questions and resolving problems.
-They typically need only a high school diploma (or its equivalent) and some on-the-job training.
+They often need only a high school diploma (or its equivalent) and some on-the-job training.

 How do I break into the tech industry?